-The Real Challenge of Making DIM Gummies (No One Talks About)
+The Hardest Part About Making DIM Gummies (No One Talks About)

 When a client asks for a DIM gummy, most contract manufacturers just say yes.
-But any seasoned formulator knows this is where things get tricky.
-Diindolylmethane-DIM for short-is a powerful little molecule, but turning it into a stable, great-tasting gummy is one of the hardest tasks in our industry.
-We've seen batches go brown, potency tank, and gummies end up gritty or bitter.
-The real story isn't about bioavailability hype-it's about the quiet, behind-the-scenes engineering that makes or breaks a DIM gummy.
+Any seasoned formulator knows that's where the trouble starts.
+Diindolylmethane—DIM for short—is a powerful little molecule, but turning it into a stable, great-tasting gummy is one of the hardest things we do in this industry.
+Batches go brown.
+Potency tanks.
+Gummies end up gritty or bitter.
+The real story isn't about bioavailability hype—it's about the quiet, behind-the-scenes engineering that makes or breaks a DIM gummy.

 Why DIM Gummies Are So Tough to Make

-DIM has a personality that fights against the gummy environment.
+DIM has a personality that fights the gummy environment.
 It's lipophilic, sensitive to heat, light, and pH changes, and it hates water.
-When you put it into a warm, water-based, acidic gummy syrup, three things usually go wrong:
+Drop it into a warm, water-based, acidic gummy syrup and three things usually go wrong:

 • It won't dissolve evenly.
 Without proper dispersion, you get clumps or concentrated spots, meaning inconsistent doses per gummy.